aai-research-lab/aai-research-lab.github.io/README.md

 ✉️ vunegbu [at] toromail.csudh.edu
 🌐 [LinkedIn](https://www.linkedin.com/in/victory-unegbu-96461a31b)

-Victory is a student at the California Academy of Math and Science and a Research Assistant at AAI Research Lab.
+Victory is a student at the California Academy of Mathematics and Science and a Research Assistant at AAI Research Lab.

 ### Alumni